 Facilities and Operating Costs

 Why do we need a referendum to address critical facilities' needs?

-- Arrowhead last passes a facilities referendum in 1999.
+- Arrowhead last passed a facilities referendum in 1999.
 Since then, basic building and life safety systems, campus infrastructure, and learning spaces have naturally aged and become outdated.
-T

 Why can't infrastructure maintenance needs be paid for through the annual operating budget?

 - Over the last seven years, Arrowhead spent over $10 million on infrastructure and maintenance needs such as roofing, heating/air conditioning, flooring, plumbing, life safety systems, computer networking, etc.; an average of about $1.6 million each year.
 With approximately 400,000 square feet of buildings to maintain, 12 acres of roofing, and many naturally aging building systems, we simply cannot keep up with these growing needs as a part of the general operating budget without impacting valued programs/services elsewhere in the budget.
+As a direct result of declining student enrollment and how that factors into the state's school finance formula, Arrowhead is experience budget deficits.
+Depending on what occurs with Wisconsin's Biennium Budget, for the 2017-18 school year, the school is facing a projected $500,000 to $900,000 deficit.
+The following school year, the deficit is projected to worsen to $1,000,000 to $1,800,000.
 The increasing facility costs now compete directly with high quality educational programs and services provided to Arrowhead students.

 What is being planned to incorporate energy efficient updates to minimize the overall, ongoing cost impact of this project?